CristiSoitu/embedly/README.md

 ## Features

 - Visualizes embeddings using UMAP
-- Convert images to thumbnails if they are too large
+- Converts images to thumbnails if they are too large
-- Convert thumbnails to base64 to add to a pandas
+- Converts thumbnails to base64 to add to a pandas

 ## Usage